ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.tuya/README.md

 * STL Smart Home App 1.1.1 (last dated Sept 2019)
 * Ucomen Home App (??)

+## Important note
+If the devices are not correctly detected via their UDP packages you can set the IP manually by editing the device object. see https://github.com/Apollon77/ioBroker.tuya/issues/221#issuecomment-702392636

 ## How the adapter works

 ### Basic functionality